richard-lane/dk3pi/lhcbMonteCarlo/README.md

+This dir is badly named, its also got stuff for retrieving real data in it

 Tools, files etc. for requesting LHCb Monte Carlo data from the CERN grid

 The idea is that you should just be able to clone this repo (maybe with a sparse checkout??) onto lxplus